nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

 To allow the buddy system to reconstruct larger contiguous memory blocks on VF2, when the user frees an allocated block, the buddy allocator should not naively place it back on the free list.
-Instead, it must call find_buddy() and merge_iter(), using page frame indices computed from VF2 Device Tree’s <memory> base addresses.
+Instead, it must call find_buddy() and merge_iter(), using page frame indices computed from VF2 Device Tree's <memory> base addresses.

 .. _find_buddy:

 Find the buddy
 ^^^^^^^^^^^^^^

-On VF2, compute each block’s page frame index relative to the <memory> region base address.
+On VF2, compute each block's page frame index relative to the <memory> region base address.
-Then use index XOR exponent to find its buddy’s index.
+Then use index XOR exponent to find its buddy's index.
 If the buddy lies within the same <memory> region, merge them into a larger block.

 .. _merge_iter: